JustinHLe/cypress-region-detection/README.md

    - Download the project by clicking on the link below
    - https://github.com/AppliedTechnologyServices/applied-surgeon-portal/archive/refs/heads/master.zip
    - Similarly the file must be extracted after downloading the project, repeat step 1 except with the project zip instead of the cypress zip
+   - Note: YOU SHOULD ALWAYS CHECK THE REPOSITORY FOR UPDATES.
+IF YOU NOTICE THAT FILES HAVE BEEN CHANGED RECENTLY THEN YOU MUST REDOWNLOAD THE REPOSITORY.

 # 4. Launch the project